Celly-z/Celly-z/README.md

 ## Hi there 👋

-I'm a software tester (QA), working with software testing and getting started with automation using Cypress.
+I'm a software tester (QA) with experience in manual testing and currently learning automation using Cypress.

 - 🔭 I’m currently working on software testing (QA).
 - 🌱 I’m currently learning automation with Cypress.